A Bootstrap Multigrid Eigensolver: A two-grid eigensolver

+For finite element eigenvalue problems on a convex planar domain $\Omega\subset \RR^2$, one can assume that the eigenspace $M(\lambda)$ has certain regularity, e.g., one assumes that $M(\lambda)\subset H^2(\Omega)$, which is the Sobolev space containing functions with second weak derivatives that are $L^2$-integrable.
+As a result, it is shown in \cite{HuCheng11ieig} that, if hierarchical coarse and fine finite element spaces are used, i.e., $V_{H} \subset \mathcal{V}_h$, the general estimate for the two-grid approximation reads for the linear finite element approximation:

-However, in the surface case we are interested in here, Lemma \ref{lem:tg-o} cannot be directly applied due to the facts that (a) only $H^1(\G_h)$ is well-defined on a piecewise linear triangulation, but not $H^2(\G_h)$ (see remarks above \eqref{eq:sp-h2}), (b) when refining, the finite element spaces are not hierarchical (see Figure \ref{fig:tg-g}).
+However, in the case of surface finite element here, Theorem 3.3 in \cite{HuCheng11ieig} cannot be directly applied due to the facts that (i) only $H^1(\G_h)$, not $H^2(\G_h)$ is well-defined on a piecewise linear triangulation $\G_h$ (see e.g., \cite[Section 2]{Dziuk1988finite}), where $H^2(\G_h)$ stands for, when being well-defined: